LivePersonInc/knowledge-center-archive/_release/November 2019/week-of-november-25th.md

 </table>
 </div>

 LiveEngage Messaging provides a new metadata input type (“encodedMetadata”) for passing a base64 encoded metadata on a conversation.
 The new metadata input type is in addition to the existing conversation metadata input field and is available as of UMS 3.15 version.
-This enhancement is now supported by Third-Party bots as well with all the vendors (Dialogflow V2, Watson V1 and V2, Amazon Lex, FaaS and Microsoft Bot Framework).
+This enhancement is now supported by third-party bots as well with all the vendors (Dialogflow V2, Watson V1 and V2, Amazon Lex, FaaS and Microsoft Bot Framework).

 ##  Bot Wizard  breadcrumbs clickable allowing easy navigation
 ### Type: Enhancement